 Chickens and ducks are both poultry birds and are often of nearly equal size.
 Since they typically eat the same feed and treats, many homesteaders have wondered if both types of birds can live together in the same coop and run.

-The short answer is yes – chickens and ducks can live together.
-Usually.
+Yes – chickens and ducks can usually live together.
 How early the poultry birds begin to cohabitate and to some degree, what breeds are sharing living quarters, play a significant role in how successfully you will be able to place chickens and ducks in the same coop and run.

 Except for a very short while when we were small town homesteaders, I have always raised chickens and ducks together.
 Once we purchased a fixer upper-dream 56-acre homestead, we began hatching our own birds, and purchasing chicks and ducklings in greater numbers.